 Time Inc (US)

 Time Inc was until 2014 the magazine publishing division of media giant Time Warner.
-Now independent, it remains the world's biggest magazine publisher, with more than 120 magazines and almost 146m readers a month, but performance has been in steep decline for several years.
+Later independent, it remained the world's biggest magazine publisher, with more than 120 magazines and almost 146m readers a month, but performance has been in steep decline for several years.
 Its US titles include three of the country's biggest magazines in People, Sports Illustrated and Time, while its European operations were greatly enhanced by the purchase in 2001 of IPC Media, the UK's #1 consumer publisher.
-Group revenues peaked at a little under $5.0bn in 2006, but Time Inc has struggled to cope with the crushing decline in print advertising revenues since then.
+Group revenues peaked at a little under $5.0bn in 2006, but Time Inc struggled to cope with the crushing decline in print advertising revenues since then.
 In 2013, talks to sell the bulk of its titles to rival Meredith ended without agreement; instead Time Warner spun off the business as an independent public company in early 2014 under chairman & CEO Joseph Ripp.
 Rich Battista succeeded Ripp as CEO in 2016.
 Revenues slumped to a new low of $3.08bn that year, and a second consecutive net loss.
 Since the end of 2016, the company has received several approaches from potential acquirors, but withdrew from negotiations in early 2017 pledging to take its chances as a standalone business.
 However, the economic climate continued to worsen for Time, and a few months later, Meredith was back in contact.
 The smaller company eventually secured a deal to acquire Time Inc for $2.8bn in cash and debt.
+The UK division was sold off in 2018 to private equity.
 Founded in 1922 by journalists Henry Luce and Briton Hadden, Time magazine is still one of the world's best-known magazine brands.
 Fortune was created eight years later to give greater weight to Time's business coverage and after WWII the company moved into book publishing and eventually cable TV.
 Its investment in the Turner cable empire led to a mammoth merger with fellow shareholder Warner Bros in 1989.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Time Inc?
 Find out more from Adbrands Account Assignments